Amit Schejter: Academic career

 Schejter received his LL.B. from the Hebrew University of Jerusalem in 1986, his M.S. in mass communications from Boston University in 1991 and his Ph.D. in communication and information policy from Rutgers in 1995.
 Between 1997 and 2000 he was on the faculty at Tel Aviv University.
-Since 2004 he has been at Penn State and since 2012 at Ben-Gurion University of the Negev where he previously (2014-2018) served as Head of the Department of Communication Studies and as Dean of the Faculty of Humanities and Social Sciences (2018-2020).
+Since 2004 he has been at Penn State and since 2012 at Ben-Gurion University of the Negev where he previously (2014–2018) served as Head of the Department of Communication Studies and as Dean of the Faculty of Humanities and Social Sciences (2018–2020).

 His research focuses on the relationship between media and justice.
 It analyzes how media policies have an effect on the public interest; minority rights; the unequal distribution of communication resources, and the silencing of the public's voice, in particular that of members of marginalized communities.
 Central among the theoretical approaches to justice he currently investigates is the capabilities approach.

-He has also written extensively about media regulation, critiquing policies regarding broadcasting, cable television, public broadcasting, mobile services, and audiovisual services in Israel as well as low power FM, network neutrality and universal service policies in the U.S. As a member of the International Media Concentration Group, he analyzed (with Moran Yemini) media concentration in Israel between 1984-2013.
+He has also written extensively about media regulation, critiquing policies regarding broadcasting, cable television, public broadcasting, mobile services, and audiovisual services in Israel as well as low power FM, network neutrality and universal service policies in the U.S. As a member of the International Media Concentration Group, he analyzed (with Moran Yemini) media concentration in Israel between 1984 and 2013.

 He is the author or editor of 8 books and more than 80 journal articles, law reviews and book chapters in five languages and has been cited in congressional and Knesset hearings.
-Critics have described his books as deserving of "high praise for their energetic and creative investigation", as "must-read for policy makers, educators, industry leaders and others interested in bringing U.S. communications into the 21st century," and as "display[ing] enviable intellectual courage".
+Critics have described his books as deserving of "high praise for their energetic and creative investigation", as "must-read for policy makers, educators, industry leaders and others interested in bringing U.S. communications into the 21st century", and as "display[ing] enviable intellectual courage".
 In 2017 he received (with Noam Tirosh) the Israel Communication Association's Outstanding Book of the Year Award.
-He serves as the founding editor of the Journal of Information Policy and was a member of the scientific management of the Israeli Center of Research Excellence (ICORE) "Learning in a NetworKed Society" (LINKS) (2013-2019).
+He serves as the founding editor of the Journal of Information Policy and was a member of the scientific management of the Israeli Center of Research Excellence (ICORE) "Learning in a NetworKed Society" (LINKS) (2013–2019).
 Between 2021- 2024 he chaired TPRC - the Conference on Communication, Information and Internet Policy and between 2019- 2025 he was a CITI Fellow at the Columbia Business School.